 - 1GjZSJnpU4AfTS8vmre6rx7eQgeMUq8VYr Bitcoin Email Scam

-Be sure that even if your password got leaked from an older password breach database.
+Be certain that even if one of your older passwords got leaked from a data breach, the message is automated and you should be safe.
 If you have any accounts still using that password, be certain to change them and make sure you use a different password for each account.
 If you can, enable two-factor authentication on the accounts.
-Stay safe and ever vigilant.
+Stay safe and carefully observe what is happening with your accounts.
+Use longer and more complex passwords, so they are harder to be cracked via brute-force.

 Remove “I Hacked Your Device” Scam